yangyaaaa/employee-polls/README.md

 This is a final project from Udacity React Nano Degree Course, provided with starter code and dummy data.<br/>
 Employee Polls is a React-based web application that allows employees to answer and create questions to stimulate engagement and interaction within a company.
 The application utilizes Redux for state management and has a leaderboard feature to incentivize participation.

+**This project also includes 10 passing unit test and one spapshot test with jest, @testing-library/react, and @testing-library/jest-dom.**

 ![Login Image](https://github.com/yangyaaaa/employee-polls/blob/main/screen-shot.png)

 ## Getting Started with Create React App